nuclearsandwich/rosnroll/README.md

 For a detailed description see update-platform/README.md

-### Updating a cloned rosdistro (WIP)
+### Updating a cloned rosdistro

 The first time a new stable rosdistro is created, not all repositories may bloom succesfully.
 This demo showcases re-running a clone to try failed repositories again.

-This demo isn't ready yet, mostly due to a need to create suitable demo data.
+To run the demo:
     cd update-rosdistro
     sh run_demo.sh

+For a detailed description see update-platform/README.md